 90284 CPT Immune globulin (SCIg), human, for use in subcutaneous infusions, 100 mg, each

-These codes appear in the policy as contextually related procedures.
-They are not the primary immunoglobulin billing codes, but they indicate the breadth of clinical scenarios where immunoglobulin therapy may intersect with other covered services.
+These codes appear in the policy's code list as related procedures.
+They are not automatically covered under the immunoglobulin criteria — they reflect the broader clinical context in which immunoglobulin therapy may be considered (transplant, bone marrow, CAR-T, muscle biopsy, transfusion).

 Code Type Description